 Olive Oil Soap VS. Commercial Soap

-It has been brought to my attention that many people are clueless when it comes to what's in a typical (or commercial) bar of soap.
+Do you know what's in your soap?
 Yes, the soap you use to wash your hands, face and body multiple times a day.
 Soap's soap, right?
 Isn't it all the same?
 No.

 I was taught at a young age the benefits of a natural soap and the detriments of a commercial soap.
 Olive oil soap (a natural soap) is an ancient form of cleansing, nourishing, and protecting the skin from external toxins.
 It has been used by the Egyptians, Grecians, and Romans to cleanse hair and skin and even to clean clothes.
 My family, thanks in large part to my mother, has been using olive oil soap for almost 20 years.

 Below is a comparison between olive oil soap and commercially produced soap.
 The results are eye-opening and we feel the need to share with our readers.

 It cleanses the skin without stripping the natural oils from it.
 Through the process of saponification, the byproduct, glycerin is produced.
 This highly moisturizing element is retained in all-natural olive oil soaps, helping your skin absorb moisture.